PayFabric/Release-Notes/README.md

 # Change Log – 8/19/2020 Release

 **ADDED.** Enhancement to PayFabric to support surcharge with EVO processing platform.
-Merchants must register with the card brands to be enrolled in the surcharge program prior to use this feature on PayFabric.
-Contact PayFabric Support to request for assistance to sign up with surcharge program.
+**Important Note: Merchants must register with the card brands to be enrolled in the surcharge program prior to use this feature on PayFabric.
+Contact PayFabric Support to request for assistance to sign up with surcharge program.**

 **ADDED.** Enhancement to PayFabric's sale and credit ceiling to allow merchant to configure maximum transaction amount for both sale and refund transaction for specific payment method (credit card and eCheck).